funkia/turbine/README.md

 ![modelView figure](https://rawgit.com/funkia/turbine/master/figures/explicit-dataflow.svg)

-The arrows represents dataflow between the model and the view.
+The arrows represent data flow between the model and the view.
 Note how these "conceptual arrows" are clearly expressed in the code.
-For instance by looking at the buttons we can see that they produce output.
+For instance, by looking at the buttons we can see that they produce output.

 ### Declarative models